KristofferC/NearestNeighbors.jl/README.md

 ```

 * `tree`: The tree instance
 * `points`: A vector or matrix of points to find the `k` nearest neighbors to.
-If `points` is a vector then this represents a single point, if `points` is a matrix then the `k` nearest neighbors to each point (column) will be computed.
+If `points` is a vector of numbers then this represents a single point, if `points` is a matrix then the `k` nearest neighbors to each point (column) will be computed. `points` can also be a vector of other vectors where each element in the outer vector is considered a point.
 * `sortres` (optional): Determines if the results should be sorted before returning.
 In this case the results will be sorted in order of increasing distance to the point.
 * `skip` (optional): A predicate to determine if a given point should be skipped, for